This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Brick Masonry”.

 Explanation: The four types are brick work in mud, brick work in cement or lime mortar – I class, II class and III class.

 Explanation: Brick are laid with their end towards the face of the wall in header bond.
-In Flemish bond, alternative header and stretcher are placed in each course.
-In English bond, alternative header and stretcher courses are laid.
+In the Flemish bond, alternative header and stretcher are placed in each course.
+In the English bond, alternative header and stretcher courses are laid.

 3. Which of the below should be avoided in brick masonry?

 Explanation: Vertical joints occur when the end of a brick is in line with the end of the underlying brick, vertically.
 This would lead to low strength wall as cracks can easily be transferred along these joints.

 4. _________ bond is better in appearance than English bond.

 b) Double Flemish

 d) Poly Flemish

 Explanation: Double Flemish bond consists of an alternative header, stretcher in each course.
 The facing and backing are of the same appearance.